What to expect from Switzerland’s climate diplomacy at COP30

 The Swiss delegation also regularly reached out to individual countries within the EU and elsewhere to quickly submit their climate targets to align with the 1.5°C target, Wertli said.

 In Belém, the country will unveil more cases of a mechanism it pioneered under the Paris deal, allowing for bilateral agreements with developing countries to offset carbon emissions.
 Switzerland is expected to offset up to 40% of its emissions via international carbon credits.
-The delegation will also launch an “Article 6 Ambition Alliance” to promote how the clause may be used to lift climate ambitions.

 Read more about what new rules on carbon offsets mean for dealmaker Switzerland:

-Note: This article was updated on November 6 to omit information provided solely as background.